nOTP APIs

 Overview

-When successfully executed, the first phase API endpoint will result in a QR Code image and a redirect URL in the response.
-Either display the QR Code to the user or redirect him to the URL.
-Once the user scans the code or is redirected, he will be prompt with WhatsaApp and an auto-filled message with a token will be populated.
-Once the user sends the message, the pending ref from the initial API call can be used to retrive the session.
+On success, the first phase returns a QR code image and a redirect URL in the response.
+Either display the QR code to the user or redirect them to the URL.
+Once the user scans the code or is redirected, WhatsApp opens with an auto-filled message containing a token.
+After the user sends the message, the pendingRef from the initial API call can be used to retrieve the session.

 Use Cases

-- Sign up a new user
+1. Sign up a new user

-- Sign in an existing user
+2. Sign in an existing user

 Examples

-Example - user sign-up with QR Code
+Example - user sign-up with QR code

-Example - user sign-in with Redirect URL
+Example - user sign-in with redirect URL

 Note